freeverseio/laos-public-docs/api/write-queries/CreateCollection.md

 }
 ```

 The response includes both the `contractAddress` of the ERC721 contract on the target chain (in this case, Polygon), as well as the address of the underlying sibling collection in LAOS (in this case, `0xfff...da`.
-This query additionally deploys a smart contract capable of executing multiple mints in one single transaction (`batchMinterAddress`).&#x20;
+This query additionally deploys a smart contract capable of executing multiple mints in one single transaction (`batchMinterAddress`).